-In 1999, the COU and the Ontario Association of Physical Plant Administrators (OAPPA) adopted a five-year program to assess university facilities using consistent software, cost models and common audit methodology.
+In 1999, the COU and the Ontario Association of Physical Plant Administrators (OAPPA) developed the Facilities Condition Assessment Program (FCAP), to assess university facilities using consistent software, cost models and common audit methodology.
 The common software and assessment methodology provide a consistent way to determine, quantify and prioritize deferred maintenance liabilities.
-All University of Toronto buildings have been audited.